Southeast Asian Trade in Fish and Fishery Products

 Source: FAO Fisheries Global Information System (FIGIS)

 Table 3.
-Exportation of Fish and Fishery Products from the Southeast Asian countries (MT)
+Exportation of Fish and Fishery Products from the Southeast Asian Countries from 2011 to 2019 by Quantity (MT)

 Source: FAO Fisheries Global Information System (FIGIS)

 Table 4.
-Exportation of Fish and Fishery Products from the Southeast Asian countries (US$ 1000)
+Exportation of Fish and Fishery Products from the Southeast Asian Countries from 2011 to 2019 by Value (USD 1,000)

 Source: FAO Fisheries Global Information System (FIGIS)